What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Findings

 \section{Findings}

-In our study, ``usefulness'' did not follow a linear progression from technical sophistication to institutional adaptation.
-Rather, it emerged through an iterative, stakeholder-engaged design process in which policymakers gradually built trust in simulation outputs, learned the boundaries of what LLM agent simulations can and cannot do, and re-calibrated their expectations and criteria based on this hard-won trust and understanding.

-Analyzing this process, we identified five key insights on developing LLM agent simulations that are ``useful'' for policy by supporting implementation: \begin{enumerate} \item \textbf{Validation Filter:} Usefulness requires scenarios that can be validated \item \textbf{Trust Bootstrap:} Trust from validating mundane scenarios extends to novel ones \item \textbf{``Fix-It'' Response:} ``Wrong'' simulations surface tacit domain knowledge from policymakers \item \textbf{The Details Matter:} Contextual nuance in interaction environments enables policy use \item \textbf{Policy-AI Interaction:} Usefulness emerges from co-evolution in policy requirements and simulation capabilities \end{enumerate} We discuss each of these insights in the subsections that follow.
+We identified five mechanisms through which LLM agent simulations became useful for policy practice in our setting: \begin{enumerate} \item The \textbf{Validation Filter:} Simulations are most useful in scenarios where simulated behaviors can be validated \item The \textbf{Trust Bootstrap:} Trust from validating mundane scenarios extends to novel ones \item The \textbf{``Fix-It'' Response:} ``Wrong'' simulations surface tacit domain knowledge from policymakers \item \textbf{The Details Matter:} Contextual nuance in interaction environments enables policy use \item \textbf{Policy-AI Interaction:} Usefulness emerges from co-evolution in policy requirements and simulation capabilities \end{enumerate}